awsdocs/aws-mobile-developer-guide/doc_source/reference-mobile-hub-project-permissions-model.rst

 .. list-table::
-   :widths: 1 6
+   :widths: 1

+   * - **Looking for the AWS SDKs for iOS and Android?** These SDKs and their docs are now part of `AWS Amplify <https://amzn.to/am-amplify-docs>`__.

+       The content on this page applies only to apps that were configured using AWS Mobile Hub or awsmobile CLI.
+For existing apps that use AWS Mobile SDK prior to v2.8.0, we highly recommend you migrate your app to use `AWS Amplify <https://amzn.to/am-amplify-docs>`__ and the latest SDK.

-   * - **Important**
+**Important**

-     - To modify |AMH| projects in an account, a user must be :ref:`granted administrative permissions <reference-mobile-hub-iam-managed-policies-how-to>` by an account Administrator.
+To modify |AMH| projects in an account, a user must be :ref:`granted administrative permissions <reference-mobile-hub-iam-managed-policies-how-to>` by an account Administrator.
 Read this section for more information.

 If you are a user who needs additional permissions for a project, contact an administrator for the AWS account.
 For help with any issues related to the new permissions model, contact `aws-mobilehub-customer@amazon.com <mailto:aws-mobilehub-customer@amazon.com?subject=Mobile%20Hub%20project%20permissions>`__.

 .. contents::